The Gnostic Way of Faith

 The Gnostic way of faith is about "knowing" Jesus and God as in a relationship.
 This relationship is free, open, creative, and not the same for all.
 One does not have to be told what to believe and even how to act, yet there is a respect for knowledge and even differing opinions.
 You can and should use your brain as well as your emotion, as faith can grow and our beliefs, which we all have, can change.
-You have the ability to think for yourself and have the freedom to choose what is most loving as love is left open to interpretation in Jesus' Great Commandment.
+You have the ability to think for yourself and have the freedom to choose what is most loving, as even what is love is left open to interpretation in Jesus' Great Commandment (love others as you love yourself).
 The Gnostic style believes seeking God is more important than finding God by a certain dogma or belief.
-Faith is more spiritual than accepting any closed system of beliefs.
+Faith is more spiritual and loving than accepting any closed system of beliefs.

 To sign up for a free Gnostic Christians Newsletter, go to "Contact Us."
 Thanks